-Liability (TPL) used to calculate the net pension liability/(asset) was determined by an actuarial valuation as of December 31, 2020.
-Standard updated procedures were used to roll forward the TPL to December 31, 2021.
-The District's proportion of the net pension liability/(asset) was based on District contributions to the LGDTF for the calendar year 2021 relative to the total contributions of participating employers to the LGDTF.
+The net pension liability was measured as of December 31, 2022, and the total pension liability (TPL) used to calculate the net pension liability/(asset) was determined by an actuarial valuation as of December 31, 2021.
+Standard updated procedures were used to roll forward the TPL to December 31, 2022.

+The District's proportion of the net pension liability was based on District contributions to the LGDTF for the calendar year 2022 relative to the total contributions of participating employers.